methompson/tcheck/readme.md

 This functionality is compatible with both TypeScript AND JavaScript.

-Check provides several generators for generating different kinds of guards:
+tcheck provides several generators for generating different kinds of guards:

 - `typeGuardTestGenerator` generates a new function that tests an object and returns an array of strings indicating what values are wrong within the object
 - `typeGuardGenerator` generates a new function that checks that an object conforms to a specific structure